Index

 The provenance gap

-Underneath all three disciplines sits a problem that no amount of optimization will fix on its own.
+Underneath all three disciplines sits a problem that no amount of optimisation will fix on its own.
 Schema markup can tell a machine what something is: a product, a person, a price, a review.
 It cannot tell that machine who made the assertion, when, or whether to trust it.
 As AI agents place greater weight on structured data in decisions that carry real consequences, the incentive to manipulate it grows in lockstep.
-That is the provenance gap, and it is widening as fast as the surface area grows.
+That is the provenance gap, and it widens as fast as the vocabulary grows.

 Machine Experience, or MX, is an emerging standard designed to be the layer beneath structured data that closes this gap.
 The idea is straightforward: a web page should be a portable, self-describing document that carries its own metadata about origin, intent, and authorship.
 Format compliance and editorial honesty are different problems, and MX treats them as different problems.
 The standard rewards what a page actually says rather than how a page is dressed, and it makes both legible to the machines now reading alongside the humans.